pu2clr/SI4735/examples/README.md

 __This sketch has been successfully tested on Pro Mini 3.3V; UNO (by using a voltage converter); Arduino Yún (by using a voltage converter); Arduino Mega (by using a voltage converter) and ESP32 (LOLIN32 WEMOS)__

 I strongly recommend starting with this sketch.
 This example is a proof of concept of SI4735 Arduino Library.
-The [SI4735_POC.ino](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_POC) sketch uses just the __Serial Monitor__ and works only on your __Arduino IDE__.
+The sketch of this example uses just the __Serial Monitor__ and works only on your __Arduino IDE__.
 However, you can easily replace the Serial Monitor functions to the device functions that you want to use.

 ### Controls used by example 01